-I work in a hospital so see pregnant women and tiny babies all the time and it's heart-breaking.
+We've been through so much together.
+I wouldn't wish miscarriage on anybody, but it did bring us closer together.
+I work in a hospital so see pregnant women and tiny babies all the time and it's heartbreaking.
 I get so jealous and think, why not me?